 If the radiation pattern of the aircraft is known, this information could be considered when defining the emission limits for a specific aircraft type and installation (e.g. positioning of NCU/aircraft-BTS antennas in relation to aircraft windows).

-More information on this issue (incl. the graphs for emissions limits as a function of elevation angle) can be found in ECC Report 93.
+More information on this issue (incl. the graphs for emissions limits as a function of elevation angle) can be found in ECC Reports 93 and 187.